F1 race in Saudi Arabia to go ahead despite nearby attack

 The Houthis have twice targeted the North Jiddah plant with cruise missiles.
 One attack came in November 2020.
 The second attack was Sunday as part of a wider barrage by the Houthis.

-An Associated Press photojournalist covering Friday’s first practice saw smoke rising in the distance to the east, just after 5:40 p.m. local time.
+An Associated Press photojournalist covering Friday’s first practice saw smoke rising in the distance to the east, just after 5:40 p.m. local time and about 20 minutes from the end of first practice.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible.

+Also, a Saudi-led coalition fighting Iran-backed Houthi rebels in Yemen unleashed a barrage of airstrikes on Yemen’s capital and a strategic Red Sea city, officials said Saturday.
+The overnight airstrikes on Sanaa and Hodeida — both held by the Houthis — followed the attack by rebels on the oil depot in Jiddah.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports